UCLA’s Final Four run reminiscent of the team that sparked John Wooden’s dynasty

 The call that went against Hazzard gave Cincinnati the ball with the score tied, allowing the Bearcats to call timeout and set up a final play with 10 seconds left.
 The ball was supposed to go to Paul Hogue, who had scored Cincinnati's previous 14 points, but wound up in the hands of Thacker, who had missed all six of his shots and was not known for long-range accuracy.

 No matter.
-His jumper from beyond the modern NBA three-point arc went through the net with three seconds left.
+His jumper from beyond the modern NBA 3-point arc went through the net with three seconds left.
 The upstart Bruins were finally upended.

 "It ended up that a guy that couldn't shoot at all — I mean, he was a terrible outside shooter — throws it in and we lose by two," Cunningham said, his surprise still palpable all these years later.